The 15 best PR books (according to the experts)

 Summary

 Having a story or campaign go “viral” is the white whale for the public relations professional.
 Everybody chases that moment, but few capture it successfully or consistently.
-Berger discusses what captures the hearts and minds of audiences and how to create content that moves people to action.
+Berger discusses what captures the hearts and minds of audiences and how to create PR content in your marketing that moves people to action.

 Insightful quotes